What are International Featured Standards (IFS)?

 What is IFS Global Markets Logistics?

-The Global Markets Logistics program’s objective is to facilitate market access locally, create mutual acceptance along the supply chain, and provide a framework for mentoring, developing, and assessing small and less developed logistics service providers.
-These companies might encounter difficulties implementing efficient product safety and quality processes due to their size.
+The Global Markets Logistics program aims to facilitate market access locally, create mutual acceptance along the supply chain, and provide a framework for mentoring, developing, and assessing small and less developed logistics service providers.
+Due to their size, these companies might encounter difficulties implementing efficient product safety and quality processes.

 It offers a flexible application of the stepwise approach in time, starting level, and final level.
-Moreover, Global Markets- Logistics provides an excellent opportunity to make the first steps towards a full Logistics certification.
+Moreover, Global Markets- Logistics provides an excellent opportunity to take the first steps toward a full Logistics certification.

 What is IFS Broker Version 2?

-The Brokers must be applied to all companies primarily involved in “trading activities “and who themselves choose their suppliers, purchase or trade-in the goods from them themselves and then have deliveries made directly to their customers, charging this customer for such goods now, without themselves ever having come into contact with the product.
+The Brokers must be applied to all companies primarily involved in “trading activities “and who choose their suppliers, purchase or trade in the goods from them themselves, and then have deliveries made directly to their customers, charging this customer for such goods now, without themselves ever having come into contact with the product.